GLEIF-IT/reg-pilot/README.md

 * [vlei-verifier github](https://github.com/GLEIF-IT/vlei-verifier) and [vlei-verifier docker](https://hub.docker.com/r/2byrds/vlei-verifier)

 ## Signing a report
-The high-level idea is that each file has a digest computed on it and the file and signature are added to the zip file.
+At a high-level idea, each file has a digest computed on it and the file and signature are added to the zip file.
 The vlei-verifier will validate each signatures vs. the digest of each file.